GatlenCulp/era-2025-gatlen/era/catastrophe-logic/catastrophe-logic.typ

 // #todo[Talk about in more detail.
 Just general background on power.
 This should perhaps come first in the paper.]

+#comment[
+  Disclaimer: This is an exploratory, partially abandoned line of work.
+Some characterizations (e.g., Dahl, Lukes), derivations, proofs, or statements may be incomplete, incorrect, or incoherent.
+I’m sharing this work because it may be useful or inspiring despite underdevelopment.
+Ideas are my own; I used Claude 4 Sonnet for selective rewriting.
+Source: #url("https://github.com/GatlenCulp/era-2025-gatlen/tree/main/era/catastrophe-logic")
+]

 = Introduction

 Understanding #gls("power") dynamics is critical for analyzing societal risks, from institutional capture to AI-enabled concentration of control.
 Yet despite decades of research across sociology, political science, and economics, we lack rigorous mathematical frameworks for modeling how #gls("power") operates in complex multi-agent systems.